-The new centre, to be located at Hollywood Private Hospital, will continue to conduct research and provide first class treatment, but it will also offer an extended range of support services accentuating the level of care that patients and their families can access.
+The new centre, to be located at Hollywood Private Hospital in Perth, Western Australia, will continue to conduct research and provide first class treatment, but it will also offer an extended range of support services accentuating the level of care that patients and their families can access.

 Currently, if you are a breast cancer patient, you have no option but to go all over Perth to access various services and medical professionals.
 This can be time consuming, stressful and inefficient, not to mention frustrating for patients when they have to repeat their story over and again to different doctors.